Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 The False Economy of Hardware-Based Onboarding

-Enterprises justify laptop shipping in the name of security and compliance.
-The logic sounds sound:
+Enterprises frequently justify laptop provisioning in the name of security and compliance.
+The reasoning appears straightforward:

 • Controlled endpoint

-Courier delays, customs checks, device failures, and return cycles turn physical shipping into a project risk factor.
+Courier delays, customs processes, device failures, and return cycles transform hardware shipping into a project risk factor.

 Centralized compute.
 Lightweight endpoints.
 Control stays in the cloud.